 Features of the district

 The district of Port Adelaide is located to the north-west of metropolitan Adelaide.
-It includes the historic area of Port Adelaide, seaside suburbs on the west, and areas of industry such as Wingfield and Gepps Cross.
+It includes the historic area of Port Adelaide, the seaside suburbs of North Haven, Largs Bay and Semaphore, and areas of industry such as Dry Creek and Wingfield.

-Port Adelaide includes the suburbs of Birkenhead, Bolivar, Cavan, Dry Creek, Ethelton, Exeter, Garden Island, Gepps Cross, Gillman, Glanville, Globe Derby Park, Largs Bay, Largs North, New Port, North Haven, Osborne, Ottoway, Outer Harbor, Peterhead, Port Adelaide, Semaphore, Semaphore South, St Kilda, Taperoo, Torrens Island and Wingfield, as well as part of the suburb of Rosewater.
+Port Adelaide includes the suburbs of Birkenhead, Cavan, Dry Creek, Ethelton, Exeter, Garden Island, Gillman, Glanville, Largs Bay, Largs North, New Port, North Haven, Osborne, Ottoway, Outer Harbor, Peterhead, Port Adelaide, Semaphore, Semaphore South, Taperoo, Torrens Island and Wingfield, as well as part of the suburb of Rosewater.

 Port Adelaide was a district for the Legislative Council from 1851 – 1857.
 The district is one of only four (with Flinders, Light and West Torrens) to bear the name of one of the 17 original 1857 House of Assembly districts.
 The name was discontinued in 1970 but was revived at the 1998 boundary redistribution to replace the district of Hart, and first represented again in 2002.

 The electoral district takes its name from the historic port and suburb at its centre.
 Chosen by Colonel Light as the most suitable port for the province, Light surveyed the road from Adelaide to Port Adelaide in 1837 and reported that a canal could easily be cut to connect the harbour with the River Torrens.
 Like the city of Adelaide, the port is named after Queen Adelaide, wife of the-then sitting monarch King William IV.

 Key boundary changes following the 2020 redistribution